oracle/terraform-provider-oci/website/docs/r/core_local_peering_gateway.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The LPG's Oracle ID (OCID).
 * `is_cross_tenancy_peering` - Whether the VCN at the other end of the peering is in a different tenancy.
 Example: `false`
-* `peer_advertised_cidr` - The range of IP addresses available on the VCN at the other end of the peering from this LPG.
+* `peer_advertised_cidr` - The smallest aggregate CIDR that contains all the CIDR routes advertised by the VCN at the other end of the peering from this LPG.
+See `peerAdvertisedCidrDetails` for the individual CIDRs.
 The value is `null` if the LPG is not peered.
+Example: `192.168.0.0/16`, or if aggregated with `172.16.0.0/24` then `128.0.0.0/1`
-You can use this as the destination CIDR for a route rule to route a subnet's traffic to this LPG.
-Example: `192.168.0.0/16`
+* `peer_advertised_cidr_details` - The specific ranges of IP addresses available on or via the VCN at the other end of the peering from this LPG.
+The value is `null` if the LPG is not peered.
+You can use these as destination CIDRs for route rules to route a subnet's traffic to this LPG.
+Example: [`192.168.0.0/16`, `172.16.0.0/24`]
 * `peering_status` - Whether the LPG is peered with another LPG. `NEW` means the LPG has not yet been peered. `PENDING` means the peering is being established. `REVOKED` means the LPG at the other end of the peering has been deleted.
 * `peering_status_details` - Additional information regarding the peering status, if applicable.
+* `route_table_id` - The OCID of the route table the LPG is using.
 * `state` - The LPG's current lifecycle state.
 * `time_created` - The date and time the LPG was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`
 * `vcn_id` - The OCID of the VCN the LPG belongs to.